 Don't let this image fool you—I'm generally terrible at braids.
 This is straight-up the *only* one I can do.
 This is a Dutch braid, which is like an inside-out French braid (here's a really great easy tutorial to follow), which I create on both sides of my head until I get lazy and then switch to a regular braid until I reach the back of my head.
 Then I either pin down the ends or secure them into little pigtails or a low pony.
 Then I yank on the loops of the braid to make them nice and fat, and pull out a few face-framing tendrils in front.
 This hairstyle works great to hide dirty hair, but you could also totally wear it to a formal event, especially if you dress it up with some flowers or a hair accessory in back.
 It actually holds better with some grit and dirtiness, so if my hair happens to be clean, I'll spray it with some of this Drybar's Triple Sec shown below.
 (But good old dry Shampoo works too!)

 3. The Proper Curl

 This look probably requires the most time of any on this list.
 To execute, I start by clipping up half of my hair.
 Then I use a one-inch-barrel curling iron to curl small sections of hair away from my face, making sure to leave the ends free.
 Once I've curled the lower section of hair, I part my hair where I want it, let down the hair I clipped up, and repeat.
-I finish off with some texture spray and medium-hold hair spray, and voila—I'm an adult who did a thing to her hair.
+I finish off with some texture spray and medium-hold hairspray (Living Proof's is adjustable!), and voila—I'm an adult who did a thing to her hair.

 4. The Embellished Low Bun